Technology has always changed the world.

 The connected world is a force for change no matter what the industry.
-EHS is no different; there are a multitude of growing and emerging technologies that are revolutionizing the world.
+EHS is no different; there is a multitude of growing and emerging technologies that are revolutionizing the world.

 The Internet of Things

-The connected world has simplified how information and data is collected, stored and shared.
-Thanks to the internet of things (IOT), connected devices and systems mean health and safety inspections or issues can now be logged remotely, with images and videos shared via secure portals between teams often in different timezones.
+The connected world has simplified how information and data are collected, stored and shared.
+Thanks to the internet of things (IOT), connected devices and systems mean health and safety inspections or issues can now be logged remotely, with images and videos shared via secure portals between teams often in different time zones.